 If yes to the Extra costs associated with reclamation which may impact on viability

 above, please

 elaborate:

 Further Comments

-Any further
+Any further comments?

-comments?

-Recommendations

-=
+Recommendation s

-Development opportunity site, in an established Employment Area, which is attracting market interest, albeit with some barriers to delivery.
+Recommendation Developme nt opportunity site, in an established Employment Area, which is attracting market interest, albeit with some barriers to delivery.
 Site

-should be protected in LDP for B-Class uses, reflecting surrounding uses.
+s on the future of should be p protected in LDP for B-Class uses, reflecting surrounding uses.
 Council, as landowner, may need to undertake further delivery and

-the site: viability testing to determine what level of barrier to development site conditions represent.
+the site: viability tes ting to determine what level of barrier to development site conditions represent.

 Any other actions:

+Any other actions.

 Should the site be Yes

 safeguarded or

 identified for

 employment

 uses?

+uses:

+Potential Development Sites - Qualitative Site Information

+Site Details

 Site Name: Land at Pant Industrial Estate

 Site ID: Candidate Site 38

 Location: Pant Industrial Estate, Dowlais

+Photo: